Research - clinical trials for acute lymphoblastic leukaemia

 find out how cancer treatments work

-Trials are the only reliable way to find out if a different or new treatment is better than what is already available.
+Trials are the only reliable way to find out if a different type of chemotherapy, radiotherapy, targeted therapy or other treatment is better than what is already available.

 Taking part in a trial

-If you decide not to take part in a trial, your decision will be respected and you do not have to give a reason.
-There will be no change in the way you are treated by the hospital staff and you’ll be offered the standard treatment for your situation.
+If you decide not to take part in a trial, your decision will be respected and you don’t have to give a reason.
+However, it can help to let the staff know your concerns so that they can give you the best advice.
+There will be no change in the way that you’re treated by the hospital staff, and you’ll be offered the standard treatment for your situation.

 The process of clinical trials is described in detail in our section about research trials.